B4mb0u/Sharp/README.md

 > If you like my projects, please consider leaving a :star: at the top right of the repository :)

-> This autoclicker when it was released, was the most advanced Python autoclicker publicly available.
+> Sharp when it was released, was the most advanced Python autoclicker publicly available.
 Any Python release of an autoclicker after the release of this one is very likely to be a copy-paste of it.

 # Download
 [Releases Section](https://github.com/B4mb0u/Sharp/releases)